dedis/doc/cosi/cosi.md

 The leader computes the challenge c = H( R' || A || S) and BROADCASTS c and R' down the tree.
 The leader also saves the bitmask Z' computed in the previous step.
-Upon reception, each leaf node executes the response step.
+Upon receipt, each leaf node executes the response step.

 ### Response

-Upon reception of c and R', each non-leader node verifies the integrity of the challenge by computing c' = H(R' || A || S) and checking if c' == c.
+Upon receipt of c and R', each non-leader node verifies the integrity of the challenge by computing c' = H(R' || A || S) and checking if c' == c.
 If this check fails, the node MUST abort the protocol.